giuly/burger/README.md

+Built upon React.

+[Underconstruction]

-Burger is an demo application where you can configure your burger, online.
+"Burger" is a demo application where you can configure your burger online, before checkout.